hibs28/most-active-cookie/readme.md

 ### Improvements
 1. The code currently is only suitable for smaller log files, so if it had a log file with 100+ cookies.
 It would either crash or be slow.
 Instead of reading every line it can stop after it reaches its desired date (if assumption 4 is still valid).
 2. Add more assertions to the unhappy path test.
-Issue while development was to check the error messages as it would perform `System.exit`.
+The issue while development was to check the error messages as it would perform `System.exit()`.
 3. To the readme add how to run from different OS like Windows.
 4. Allow different date formats in the command line.
 5. Instead of using the jar file, create an exe file instead.
 (Fix the pom.xml file)